Medium Difficult Bible Person Quiz with Answers

 -

-This ruler asked Jesus to raise his only daughter from death.
+This ruler asked Jesus to raise his only daughter from the dead.

 Jairus.